 The Red flags...The low-carb diet is a temporary patch to ameliorate IR/IGT/Met Syn/T2DM, a bit like replacing a failed circuit-breaker by sticking a nail in its place, to allow the house to function while you fix the problem by buying a new circuit-breaker.
 Although the house functions fine with a nail in place of a circuit-breaker, you wouldn't want to spend the rest of your life without a working circuit-breaker protecting the house.

 So, why do low-carbers seem to want to spend the rest of their lives using a temporary patch to ameliorate their IR/IGT/Met Syn/T2DM?

-Long-term use of very-low-carb, very-high-fat diets is not recommended.
+Long-term use of very-low-carb, very-high-fat, low protein diets is not recommended.

-1. Cortisol level can gradually increase, resulting in increasing fasting BG level.
+1. Cortisol & adrenaline levels increase due to insufficient glucose production from dietary protein, resulting in gradually-increasing fasting BG level.
 See How eating sugar & starch can lower your insulin needs and Survival of the Smartest (part 2) - Dr Diana Schwarzbein.

 2. If you do too much high-intensity exercise, you may momentarily black-out, fall and hurt yourself.
 See "Funny turns": What they aren't and what they might be.

 3. Some people seem to gradually go bat-shit crazy.
 See Can very-low-carb diets impair your mental faculties?
 Read the comments in https://www.facebook.com/TheFatEmperor/posts/1633434020253792.
 Do the behaviours of Ivor Cummins & Gearóid Ó Laoi seem normal to you?